majestic53/dasm16/README.markdown

 Architecture
 ========

-DASM16 consists of three major pieces (that can be thought of as a stack), which perform the basic steps required for assembly.
+DASM16 consists of three major pieces: Lexer, Parser, and Code Generator, which perform the basic steps required for assembly.

 ![Software stack](http://dl.dropboxusercontent.com/u/6410544/dasm16/stack.png)

+###Lexer

-* The first step, breaks the the assembly file into descrete pieces, through a process known as _lexical analysis_.
+The first step, breaks the the assembly file into descrete pieces, through a process known as _lexical analysis_.
 These descrete pieces are called tokens, and are used to check for code correctness in the next step.

 ![Token generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/lexer.png)

+###Parser

-* Once the code has been broken into tokens, the next step is to determine if the tokens are in the correct order.
+Once the code has been broken into tokens, the next step is to determine if the tokens are in the correct order.
 This is known as _syntactic analysis_, or checking that the code's syntax is correct.
 During this step, the tokens are placed into tree structures, called _syntax trees_.
 These trees give the tokens structure, as well as imply precedence.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)

+###Code Generator

-* The finaly step is to generate the binary code using the syntax trees generated earlier.
+The finaly step is to generate the binary code using the syntax trees generated earlier.
 To do this, we must "walk over" the trees.
 During this process, we perform _symantic analysis_, or checking that the syntax trees make sense.

-* If the code is syntactically/semantically sound, the assembler will produce a file containing binary representation of the assembly code.
+If the code is syntactically/semantically sound, the assembler will produce a file containing binary representation of the assembly code.

 Example